Author: Ron Graham

 Many people feel they must investigate every religion and denomination, but that task is of course impossible.
 The mass of doctrines and opinions is too vast for anyone to sift through.
 The attempt can lead only to despair and confusion.

-Some questioning and investigation is needed, certainly: Examine everything carefully and hold fast what proves to be good" (1Th 5:21).
-However that does not mean you must spend years examining minutely all the doctrines of all the denominations.
+To find Christ’s church, some questioning and investigation is needed: Examine everything carefully and hold fast what proves to be good" (1Thessalonians 5:21).
+However please understand that you don't have to spend years examining minutely all the doctrines of all the denominations!

 There is one caution in this lesson: make sure that every mark you apply is really a mark of the true church that distinguishes it from the false.
 Make sure that Jesus Christ gave to his church every characteristic mark that you apply.
 Otherwise you will be eliminating parts of the true church, and judging as spurious what Jesus regards as true!
 This would be an insult to Christ and to those true Christians you have excluded.